Linaro/website/_posts/previous/2014-01-14-linaro-2013-year-end-review.md

 author: george.grey
 category: blog
 date: 2014-01-14 21:22:02
-description:
-  A look back at achievements in 2013 within Linaro and a look forward into 2014 goals.
+description: A look back at achievements in 2013 within Linaro and a look forward into 2014 goals.
 This blog looks at the progress Linaro has made in a short time with it's engineering efforts and the benefit that gives to it's members
-keywords:
-  linaro, linux, linux on Arm, open source, software, Arm-CortexA, Armv8, big.Little, LAVA, LEG, LNG,
+keywords: linaro, linux, linux on Arm, open source, software, Arm-CortexA, Armv8, big.Little, LAVA, LEG, LNG,
 layout: post
 link: /blog/linaro-2013-year-end-review/
 slug: linaro-2013-year-end-review
 tags:
-  - android
+- Android
-  - arm
+- Arm
-  - embedded
+- Embedded
-  - kernel
+- Kernel
 - Linaro Connect
 - Linux
-  - Linux on Arm
+- Linux On Arm
 - Open Source
-  - Opensource
-  - release
-  - release cycle
-  - software
+- Software
-  - toolchain
+- Toolchain
-  - tools
+- Tools
 title: Linaro 2013 Year End Review
 wordpress_id: 3247
 ---